jterren/Portfolio/README.md

 - Resume viewer, parser, and html generator.
 - MongoDB to manage text content; quotes and bio.
-- The Wilting Demo, a unity game I am making. _STILL UNDER CONSTRUCTION ETA 3/24/25_
+- The Wilting Demo, a Unity game I am making.

-## Secrets

-- NEXT_PUBLIC_CURRENT_RESUME: Location of the current Resume PDF.
-- NEXT_PUBLIC_UNITY_ENABLED: Feature flag to enable Unity WebGL player.
-- MONGODB_URI: MongoDB connection string.
-- MONGODB_DB: Collection name.

 ## Hosting